falkTX/Carla/INSTALL.md

 NOTE: linuxsampler is not packaged in either Debian or Ubuntu, but it's available in KXStudio. <br/>
 <br/>

-To run all the Carla-Control, you'll additionally need:
+To run Carla-Control, you'll additionally need:

  - python3-liblo